kleinagode/Object-Oriented-Programming/README.md

 # Object-Oriented-Programming

-This folder contains code from the linear algebra course and.
+This folder contains code from the object oriented programming course and.